ChloeDoesThings/ProjectReflex/README.md

 ## Status
 ### Arsenal
-The script is working/undetected for the most part, excluding "One Shot Kill" and "Weapon Spawner".
-Those 2 features have been disabled and can not be used until they are confirmed to be undetected.
+The script is working/undetected for the most part, however a couple features are still a work in progress/are disabled.

-## Features
+## Features (Arsenal)

-### Arsenal
-Aimbot
+### Aimbot
+Raycasting (Check for walls) - False

+Aim Speed - 0.25

+FOV - InputNumber - 150.0

-Silent Aim
+### Silent Aim
+Mode - Hitbox - Hitbox, Raycast

-Wallbang (Buggy)
+### Wallbang
+Mode - Teleport - Teleport, Hitbox, Raycast

-Triggerbot (Forgot to actually code it, so yeah don't expect it to work until the next update lmao)
+### Triggerbot (Forgot to actually code it, so yeah don't expect it to work until the next update lmao)

-Weapon Modifications (No Spread/Recoil, FireRate, etc.)
+### Weapon Modifications
+No Spread

+No Recoil

+Firerate

+Range

+Instant Equip

-Anti Aim
+### Anti Aim
+Mode - Down - Down, Up, NaN

-One Shot Kill
+### One Shot Kill

-Serverside Sound Player
+### Serverside Sound Player
+Whizz All

+Muzzle All

+Play Voices

-Bullet Hole Spam
+### Bullet Hole Spam